 In one of our recent articles, we discussed the importance of having a strong organizational structure and the role of a board of directors within a nonprofit organization.
 That article will give you a general introduction to the various pieces of a nonprofit’s governance.
 Once you have a grasp on the governing body of a nonprofit, you next need to be aware of IRS guidelines when it comes to conflicts of interest.

-It is important to understand IRS guidelines about conflict of interest when structuring the board of directors for a nonprofit organization.** A conflict of interest is a transaction or arrangement that might benefit the private interest of an officer, board member, or employee.
-Conflicts of interest in a board of directors can take several forms:
+It is important to understand the IRS perspective about conflict of interest when structuring the board of directors for a nonprofit organization.
+A conflict of interest is a transaction or arrangement that might benefit the private interest of an officer, board member, or employee…or even a relative of the same.
+Conflicts of interest on a board of directors can take several forms:

 For example, if a board of directors is comprised of five individuals, in most cases three of these board members can meet and satisfy quorum.
 However, if a board is comprised of five individuals, of whom two are related, satisfying quorum becomes more complicated.
 If both related members are at a meeting during a voting situation, all five board members must be present to satisfy quorum because the majority of board members present must be unrelated.

-It is critical to understand the vision of responsibilities for board members and employees.
+It is critical to understand the division of responsibilities for board members and employees.
 The board is responsible for the governance of the organization, while employed individuals are responsible its management and operation.
 As stated in our last article on board members, having an individual be responsible for both of these roles is not long-term best practice.

 Insider-owned land, buildings, vehicles, or equipment that is being used by the organization present a conflict of interest.
 At a minimum, the insider must recuse themselves of any discussion or decision-making.
 Unless donated, the IRS may require proof that the transaction is in the best interest of the nonprofit, which as mentioned in the above paragraph, will require research and documentation.